ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 In this section, a deployment where there are three entities is considered:

 * A client makes requests and receives responses
-* A proxy operates the Oblivious Relay Resource
+* A relay operates the Oblivious Relay Resource
 * A server operates both the Oblivious Gateway Resource and the oblivious target resource